dhjw/backups/README.md

 ## Setup

 ### Install Restic
-Restic is just a single binary, so you can simply grab it from its [Releases](https://github.com/restic/restic/releases/) page and put it in your path.
+Restic is just a single binary, so you can simply grab it from its [Releases](https://github.com/restic/restic/releases/) page and put it somewhere in your path.

 Note that many Linux distros install a version with the `self-update` feature disabled if you use the package manager, so it's not recommended to install that way.